 Kaohsiung is one of those city’s that demand a place on any Taiwanese itinerary and for many, it’s the best of them all!
 So in that case, let’s take a look at the 20 best highlights to see during your time in Kaohsiung!

 Dragon and Tiger Pagodas

-Inside the winding innards of each animals are vibrant murals of heaven and hell to inspire visitors to carry out good deeds and illustrate the punishment awaiting them if they step out of line!
-At the back, you’ll be met with a set of matching pagodas that have spiral staircases leading towards their peaks.
-It’s the perfect spot for a of bird’s eye view of Lotus Lake!
+Inside the winding innards of each animal are vibrant murals of heaven and hell to inspire visitors to carry out good deeds and illustrate the punishment awaiting them if they step out of line!
+At the back, you’ll be met with a set of matching pagodas that have spiral staircases leading toward their peaks.
+It’s the perfect spot for a bird’s eye view of Lotus Lake!

 Spring and Autumn Pavilions

 Just a stone’s throw away from the Dragon and Tiger Pagodas is another set of matching towers, yet these come with an added twist!
 Though it also has an open-mouthed dragon with a never-ending mural-lined gut, this one is being ridden by an enormous statue of Guanyin, the Goddess of Mercy.
 According to legend, this very diety came to Earth riding a similar dragon, and worshippers were expected to commemorate this monumental moment!

 Though the pagodas themselves are dedicated to the God of War, it’s one of the most peaceful spots in the entire city!
 At the end of a long stretching boardwalk which leads towards the centre of Lotus Lake stands a peaceful little pavilion, which becomes the perfect spot to sit back and marvel at the lake and its spiritual surroundings!